 The cards are dealt clockwise, to the left, beginning with the player to the left of the dealer.
 Each player receives five cards.
 The dealer may give a round of three at a time, then a round of two at a time, or may give two, then three; but the dealer must adhere to whichever distribution plan he begins with.
 After the first deal, the deal passes to the player on the dealer's left.

 On completing the deal, the dealer places the rest of the pack in the center of the table and turns the top card face up.
-Should the card turned up be accepted as trump by any player, the dealer has the right to exchange the turned up card for another card in his hand.
-In practice, the dealer does not take the turned up card into his hand, but leaves it on the pack until it is played; the dealer signifies this exchange by placing his discard face down underneath the pack.
+Should the card turned up be accepted as trump by any player, the dealer has the right to exchange the turned up card for another card in their hand.
+In practice, the dealer does not take the turned up card into their hand, but leaves it on the pack until it is played; the dealer signifies this exchange by placing their discard face down underneath the pack.

 Making the Trump